Mistsuu/randcracks/xorshift128p/release/README.md

 Math.floor(CONST * Math.random())
 ```

-This project is based on the work of [v8_rand_buster](https://github.com/d0nutptr/v8_rand_buster) *(yes, I kinda copied the description from the original one too...)* Also it's inspired by the `fastrology` set of challenges I played in `plaidCTF` recently.

-However, instead of using `z3` module in `Python`, this one utilized the power of linear-algebra with matrices in `GF(2)` implemented in `gmpy2` combined with the speed of `Cython` to achieve a much, much faster runtime.
+This project is based on the work of [v8_rand_buster](https://github.com/d0nutptr/v8_rand_buster) *(yes, I kinda copied the description from the original one too...)* However, instead of using `z3` module in `Python`, this one utilized the power of linear-algebra with matrices in `GF(2)` implemented in `gmpy2` combined with the speed of `Cython` to achieve a much, much faster runtime.
+The method is inspired by the `fastrology` challenge set I played in `plaidCTF` recently.

 ## Pros ✅ include:
 - `< 1` **second** of solve time *(if you don't stuff too much (like 10000) inputs to the solver)*.